JohnnyGOX17/john-gentile-website/kb/analog/fundamentals.md

 This effective scaling of the base-emitter impedances through the BJT is known as the **base-emitter reflection rule** and means that impedances at the emitter appear $$\beta + 1$$ times _larger_ when looking in through the base and, inversely, base impedances appear $$\beta + 1$$ times _smaller_ when looking through the emitter.

+#### BJT Biasing

+Since the AC performance or application of BJT circuits is highly dependent on collector current $$I_{C}$$ and other DC operating points- as well as fundamentally keeping a BJT in its active region, for instance- the need for proper biasing circuitry around a BJT circuit is critical to the overall design.
+A DC bias circuit may also contend with circuit/environment variables such as:
+- Ambient temperature changes
+- Part/process variation (resulting in changes to $$\beta$$ for instance)
+- Resistor tolerances
+- Power dissipation

+For example, DC bias of an NPN BJT should generally achieve:
+- $$V_{CE}$$ high enough that the BJT is operating in its Active region (out of saturation)
+- Base-emitter voltage $$V_{BE} > 0V$$
+- Base-collector voltage $$V_{BC} < 0V$$

 #### BJT Component Characteristics

 There are a couple things to note when dealing with real (non-ideal) BJTs, for example for a `2N3904` device: